Edmonds College Logo

 HCA 206: Electronic Health Records

 Electronic health record (EHR) data structure, collection, and uses.
 Administrative EHR and practice management applications emphasize privacy, security, and compliance.
 AENGL 93 or ENGLP 93 placement recommended.
 Instructor permission required if prerequisites have not been met.
 Previously BSTEC 206.
-Prerequisite(s): Prerequisite: HCA 104; BSTEC 129 or BSTEC 130 or CIS 100.
+Prerequisite(s): HCA 104; BSTEC 129 or BSTEC 130 or CIS 100.

 Course Level Objectives